Trends

 Does the proportion of NDIS participants who spend free time doing activities that interest them vary by remoteness?

 The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who spend free time doing activities that interest them, grouped by remoteness.
-In 2022–23 Q3, in regional areas with populations between 15,000 and 50,000, 70% of NDIS participants spent free time doing activities that interest them, as did 63% in major cities.
+In 2025–26 Q2, 72% of NDIS participants in regional areas with populations between 15,000 and 50,000 spent free time doing activities that interest them, compared with 66% in major cities.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview